Mission and History

-- NSF opens European headquarters in Brussels, Belgium.
+- NSF begins expansion outside the United States by opening its European headquarters in Brussels, Belgium.

 - NSF-ISR is established as a wholly-owned subsidiary of NSF International.

-- The Centre for Public Health Education at NSF International, a new division of NSF, is founded.
+- We establish the Centre for Public Health Education at NSF.

 - NSF launches a dietary supplement GMP (Good Manufacturing Practice) registration programme.